Dictionary » Positive Words » Forgiving – Meaning, Definition, Synonyms and Antonyms

 • Forgetting means no longer remembering the event.

-You can forgive without forgetting—and vice versa.
+You can forgive without forgetting—and you can also forget without forgiving.

 Explore more F words: